mh/tipcalculator-codepath/README.md

 # Tip Calculator for CodePath

-This is the Tip Calculator for CodePath
+This is the Tip Calculator for the CodePath application.
+See the tutorial video for how to make your own [Tip Calculator in Swift](https://vimeo.com/102084767).
+Apply for the iOS for Designers CodePath course here: http://codepath.com/iosfordesigners.

 + Time Spent: 3.5 hours